 Does Reishi Mushroom Help with Hirsutism Symptoms?

 There are lots of reasons people are now talking about the various health benefits of Reishi Mushrooms.
 It originates from the eastern part of the world and is a staple in Chinese Medicine.
 Dating back more than 2000 years, it is typically referred to as ‘The King of Mushrooms.’
-In this post, we examine the specific uses and forms of the Reishi Mushroom and talk about how it can help specifically with some of the symptoms that are linked with Hirsutism.
+In this post, we examine what exactly the Reishi Mushroom is, and talk about if it can help specifically with some of the symptoms that are linked to Hirsutism.

 What are the Symptoms of Hirsutism?

 The symptoms and signs of Hirsutism vary from one person to the next.
 Typically, when a person develops or has the condition, they will have to deal with dark or coarse hair that grows in places that are more visible on either the face or body.

 While it is typically known as a female problem, it is possible for male hirsutism to occur.
 Figures suggest that at least 50% of people who suffer from Hirsutism symptoms have an excessive amount of androgens in their bodies.
 These elevated levels of androgens can cause the hair follicles to start growing thick, darker terminal hairs.
 This condition is thought to be more common in people from the Mediterranean, the Middle East, and of South Asian origins.